Marshall Scholarship

 From the Marshall Scholarship website: "Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom.
 Up to fifty Scholars are selected each year to study at graduate level at an UK institution in any field of study.
 As future leaders, with a lasting understanding of British society, Marshall Scholars strengthen the enduring relationship between the British and American peoples, their governments and their institutions.
 Marshall Scholars are talented, independent and wide-ranging, and their time as Scholars enhances their intellectual and personal growth.
 Their direct engagement with Britain through its best academic programmes contributes to their ultimate personal success."

-The award covers university fees, cost of living expenses, an annual book grant, a thesis grant, research and daily travel grants, fares to and from the United States and, where applicable, a contribution towards the support of a dependent spouse.
+The award covers tuition fees, cost of living expenses, an annual book grant, a thesis grant, research and daily travel grants, and fares to and from the United States.

 Eligibility